 Moderate group : (in-between tracking and trekking) has the Gorillas relatively further into the forest and therefore you will walk a bit more than the easy group and you may even have a few minor hikes before you get to the Gorillas.

 Hard group: is one of the typical trekkers that will involve walking a long way into the forest with a lot of hikes before they get to where the Gorillas are.

 Note: Regardless of the group you track, you will be given one hour with the Gorillas to observe them and take plenty of pictures.

 So, with all that in mind, it is very important you let us know what your preference is i.e. Whether it’s trekking or tracking so that your tour guide knows beforehand which group will be suitable for meeting your expectations.

 - An excellent camera is a must so you can capture your memories with the Mountain Gorillas.

-- Long trousers and long sleeved shirts preferably dark colors like army green, grey, brown, beige forest green or black because these are considered more appropriate while with these beautiful creatures.
+- Long trousers and long-sleeved shirts preferably dark colours like army green, grey, brown, beige forest green or black because these are considered more appropriate while with these beautiful creatures.

-- Gloves, not typically essential but can be helpful for some when holding the walking stick.
+- Gloves, are not typically essential but can be helpful for some when holding the walking stick.

-- Rain jacket, water proof camera bag are very essential as this is a rain forest and it is prone to rain even when you least expect it.
+- A rain jacket and waterproof camera bag are very essential as this is a rain forest and it is prone to rain even when you least expect it.

 - Insect repellent and sunscreen are essential.

-Last but not least, come with your adventure hat ready for an awesome trip because in the African jungle, you can be guaranteed of lots of good surprises.
+Last but not least, come with your adventure hat ready for an awesome trip because, in the African jungle, you can be guaranteed lots of good surprises.